marmiha/GolangAppFromTutorial/README.md

 change it for example to `GraphQL` support or a different database the code base of the business logic would stay the same.

+Each of the following packages can be found in the folder with the same name as the package.

 ##### `package domain` resides in _.\domain_
 Contains the business logic of the application and is used by API endpoints.
 This is where we defined custom business logic errors and the interfaces `type <Model>Repository interface {}` where model stands for the name of the